wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 ##### Technical Writers

-Technical writers are responsible for documenting the API for all stakeholders in the API lifecycle.
+Technical Writers are responsible for documenting the API for all stakeholders in the API lifecycle.
 The documentation is used to communicate the usage of the API to external and internal developers, business stakeholders, evangelists and other teams in the organization.
 They work closely with the Product Manager and the architect to ensure the documentation is up to date and correctly reflects the design of the API.

-Technical writers can:
+Technical Writers can:
 - Write detailed descriptions for functions, parameters, and schemas using Stoplight Studio.
 They usually build on descriptions written by the API designer.
 - Explore documentation for other APIs in the organization to ensure consistency
 - Document usage-based scenarios and tutorials for the API in markdown
 - Create marketing content signifying the business needs of the API
 - Get feedback on documentation from stakeholders

-Technical writers are usually invited by Product Managers or Architects of their API team.
+Technical Writers are usually invited by Product Managers or Architects of their API team.
 We recommend giving them the **maker** role.

 ##### Developers